Apply for The Catalogue for Philanthropy

 - Have an operating budget between $100,000 and $3 million (eligible nonprofits that have grown beyond our $3 million limit may reapply but, if successful, will be featured on the web only)

-- Serve the people and communities of the greater Washington region (District of Columbia, Montgomery County, Prince George's County, Charles County, Frederick County; Arlington County, Fairfax County, Loudoun County, Prince William County, City of Alexandria, City of Fairfax, City of Falls Church) & have headquarters locally OR have headquarters outside our geographic footprint (including virtual offices or workspaces) but provide the great majority of your programs within our geographic footprint, OR, if international, have headquarters in the greater Washington region
+- Serve the people and communities of the greater Washington region (District of Columbia, Montgomery County, Prince George's County, Charles County, Frederick County; Arlington County, Fairfax County, Loudoun County, Prince William County, City of Alexandria, City of Fairfax, City of Falls Church) & and have headquarters or main offices locally

 - NOT have been featured in the 2014-15, 2015-16 or 2016-17 print Catalogue (though organizations re-featured only on the website in these years may reapply to be featured in print)